Feature #1001

 Implement general scheme to handle event classes

-Added by Deil Christoph over 10 years ago.
-Updated almost 10 years ago.
+Added by Deil Christoph about 11 years ago.
+Updated over 10 years ago.

 Status:NewStart date:11/21/2013